The English Goju-Ryu Karate-Do Association (EGKA)

 Choosing the right martial art is an important decision for the newcomer, and there are many to choose from.
 Some styles focus on competition fighting.
 Others have more in common with dance aerobics.
 Goju Ryu is an unarmed (karate literally means empty hand) fighting system that teaches strikes, throws, locks and ground grappling techniques.
 Although a Goju Ryu black belt certainly means the wearer can defend themselves, this is too shallow a reason to explain why so many students devote years of training to win the right to wear that black strip of cloth.
 Many feel the true motivation is Goju Ryu teaches both mental and physical self-improvement through the pursuit of ‘perfect technique’.
 We all know perfection is unattainable, but the reward comes in the attempt.

 If you, or your children, are considering taking up karate for the first time then we hope the following information will prove helpful.
 Goju Ryu karate teaches respect for others, and just as importantly self-respect.
 It is also an enjoyable way to promote physical fitness.
 Contact your nearest dojo for further information.
-Many of our dojos offer a free initial trial period so you can try out a few lessons without any obligaton or cost.
+Many of our dojos offer a free initial trial period so you can try out a few lessons without any obligation or cost.
 Just find a local dojo (see below) and turn up in a sweat shirt and loose tracksuit bottoms.
-We look forward to welcoming you in 2013.
+We look forward to seeing you.

 How do I join a local club?